What Classifies Necessary Contact Lenses?

 Visual necessity can occur if the degree of lens power is great (“high ametropia”) where the glasses make the world look abnormally large (image magnification) or abnormally small (image minification).
 Visual necessity can also occur if there is a sizeable asymmetry (“anisometropia”) in the eyeglass prescription between the right and left eyes, which causes an intolerable size difference between how each eye sees the world (“aniseikonia”) or causes double vision when looking off-center (“induced prism”).

 The first step to know your candidacy for necessary contact lenses is to schedule an appointment with your eye doctor.
 At that time, you will learn about your treatment options and any potential out-of-pocket costs should you proceed forthwith contact lens treatment.

 ReVision Optometry is the first practice in San Diego built from the ground up to provide services to patients with visually-necessary and medically-necessary contact lens needs.
 The practice is independently owned and directed by Brian Chou, OD, FAAO, FSLS.
 Dr. Chou previously established and directed a specialty-contact lens clinic in northern San Diego, 4S Ranch, which in 2017 was acquired by a private-equity affiliate.
-Over one hundred eye care practitioners refer their visually- and medically-necessary contact lens patients to him for specialty care.
-To schedule an appointment, call 619-299-6064 or visit www.revisionoptometry.com.
+Over 125 eye care practitioners have referred their visually- and medically-necessary contact lens patients to him for specialty care.
+To schedule an appointment, call 619-299-6064 or visit revisionoptometry.com.